rudraksha-avatara/ddos-load/README.md

 - Attack or disrupt third-party websites
 - Test systems without explicit permission
-- Conduct unauthorized security testing
+- Conduct unauthorized security to attack
 - Overload shared hosting environments
 - Violate terms of service of any platform
 - Cause harm to any system or service